StuPro-TOSCAna/TOSCAna/docs/dev/core/core.md

     - ...
 - *misc*: Contains miscellaneous data

-Modifying this data with external tools at runtime will result in unexpected behaviour.
+Modifying this data with external tools at runtime might result in unexpected behaviour.
 However, after a restart, the server will reflect the filesystem changes.

 ##### Transformation state